 We did this by firstly defining outcome the client was seeking.
-Once this was clear, and agreed we held a series of design thinking workshops to develop a high-level design.
-Field Analysis was used to validate the high-level design before commencing detailed design and build of the management system and operating model.
+Once this was clear, and agreed we held a series of design thinking workshops to develop a high level design.
+Field Analyses was used to validate the high-level design before commencing detailed design and build of the management system and operating model.
 This informed the implementation strategy and formed part of the broader communication and stakeholder engagement strategy.

 Brooke supported our client in the design, build and implementation of a risk and assurance system (the Defence Seaworthiness Management System) including standing up a 77-person office of the regulator, that supports 50,000 practitioners and capability assets worth tens of billions of dollars.

 Implementation (including strategy, approach, plan and tools) was developed in parallel with the design phase, rather than as an afterthought, so effectively began in the first year with the Field Analyses and subsequent communication and education programs to build readiness.
 We implemented the management system and operating model through a phased approach, with each implementation package having a defined outcome and level of capability to deliver, which informed which processes and minimum operating model elements (including IT network) needed to be implemented by when.